K123AsJ0k1/FFD/README.md

 **Extent of Coding Efforts**

-All code in this repository has been created, developed and tested by our group based on our coding experience and found internet guides for different component integrations and tools with the following structure showing the project significant parts:
+All code in this repository has been created, developed and tested by our group based on our coding experience and found internet guides for different component integrations and tools with the following structure showing the important parts of the project:

 - Research deployment
   - [Central node](https://github.com/K123AsJ0k1/FFD/tree/main/code/research/central-node): The server used in federated learning